Crisis investing case study

 It is tempting to conclude that DCA always wins during crashes, but that is not true.
 A lump sum invested after a large decline can be extremely powerful.
 If an investor has the discipline and luck to invest near the bottom, lump sum may dominate DCA because all capital participates in the rebound.

 The challenge is that real investors do not know the bottom when they are living through it.
 In March 2009, the future was not obvious.
 It felt risky to buy.
 Many investors were still afraid.
+This is the main tension in any DCA during 2008 crash comparison: the best mathematical answer is not always the easiest human answer to execute.
 DCA is useful precisely because it does not require perfect courage on a single day.

 QuestionIf yesIf no